 M2M Art of Style

-Design show titles and interstitial graphics for Art of Style, a new documentary series on the premiere digital fashion network, Made to Measure.
+Design show titles and interstitial graphics for Art of Style, a documentary series on the premiere digital fashion network, Made to Measure.

-An ongoing series of bespoke graphics leverage editorial imagery from each subject’s body of work, spotlighting their contributions to fashion, art, and culture.
+An ongoing series of bespoke graphics leverage imagery from each subject’s body of work, spotlighting their contributions to fashion, art, and culture.

 + Animation + Graphic Design + Title Design

 M2M’s Art of Style is a docu-series exploring the creative worlds that inspire today’s leading artists and designers.

 We were brought on to the project by fashion documentarian Lisa Immordino Vreeland, who wanted to create a series of bespoke show titles for each episode of the anthology.

 Using archival imagery, photographs, and films from M2M’s one-of-a-kind library, we crafted bespoke title sequences inspired by the life, work and legacies of several icons, including Fabien Baron, Georgia O’Keeffe, Iris van Herpen, Monolo Blahnik, Tim Walker, Thom Browne, and Erdem Moralioglu.

 We also created unique graphic systems within each documentary.